Mattsky/spruce/README.md

 ## Synopsis

 This project is a Django-based system for managing packages on CentOS and Ubuntu systems.
-RHEL and Debian shouldn't be too hard to add.
+RHEL and Debian shouldn't be too hard to add and are on the roadmap.

 ## Motivation

 This project attempts to aid sysadmins with patch management issues when using Linux systems in their estate; it's intended to be dropped on to an Ansible host as it uses passwordless sudo for its functions.

+## WARNING

+This project is still very much in development and things like debug mode settings, hardcoded security tokens etc. reflect that.
+Be sure to review the checklist here if you intend on using this in production before it's properly ready to do so: https://docs.djangoproject.com/en/1.10/howto/deployment/checklist/

 ## Prerequisites

 - A MySQL server with a database created and a user / pass set (other backends may work if you wish to try but are untested - see https://docs.djangoproject.com/en/1.11/ref/settings/)
 - libmysqlclient-dev and python-dev packages (Ubuntu)
-- Python3+ (It's 2017, why are we still using 2.7?)
+- Python3+
 - Paramiko (pip3 install paramiko, http://www.paramiko.org/)
 - mysqlclient (pip3 install mysqlclient, https://github.com/PyMySQL/mysqlclient-python)
 - Django 1.10+ (pip3 install django, https://www.djangoproject.com/)
-- Passwordless sudo on the servers to be managed
+- Passwordless sudo on the servers to be managed - this is intended to be dropped on to an Ansible command server for ease of use

 ## Installation